-The Battle of Saratoga consisted of two major battles between colonists and imperial forces during the American Revolution.
-After a generally unsuccessful year, the Continental Army needed a meaningful victory and it was at this location that colonial forces captured an entire British army.
+The Battle of Saratoga consisted of two major battles between American and British forces during the American Revolution.
+After a generally unsuccessful year, the Continental army needed a meaningful victory.
+It was here at Bemis Heights that American forces captured an entire British army on October 7, 1777.
 The victory boosted morale and led to an alliance with France.

 Bemis Heights Marker

 Neilson House; this home at Bemis Heights served as headquarters for American generals and is the only wartime structure remaining on the Saratoga battlefield.